Categories of partial equivalence relations as localizations: The internal language

-Triposes admit a richer internal language than general \rehyds, since they can interpret \emph{all} connectives of first-order logic, not only the regular fragment.
+and we see that the last term is less-or-equal $\csem{\vec x,y,z}{Q}$ \iff the inequality \eqref{eq:hyp} holds. \end{proof} \begin{blank}{Interpreting non-regular connectives in triposes} Triposes admit a richer internal language than general indexed frames, since they can model \emph{all} connectives of intuitionistic first-order logic, not only the regular fragment.
 The \emph{non-regular} connectives $\fa, \vee,\bot,\imp$ are interpreted by the clauses

-where again, $\pi$ is the appropriate projection and `$\vee$', `$\bot$', and `$\imp$' on the right hand sides denote binary join, least element, and Heyting implication in the Heyting algebra $\trip(\sort{\vec x})$.
-The augmented language satisfies the \emph{Weakening}, \emph{Substitution}, and \emph{Congruence Lemmas}~\ref{lem:weak}, \ref{lem:subs} and \ref{lem:cong} without modification, and the \emph{Soundness Theorem}~\ref{thm:sound} for the set of rules in Table~\ref{table:reg-rules} and the following rules for the new connectives. \begin{remark} The preceding presentation of the internal language of triposes does not take the power objects into account, and thus is actually the internal language of \emph{first order hyperdoctrines}~\cite{pitts2000categorical}.
+where again, $\pi$ is the appropriate projection and `$\vee$', `$\bot$', and `$\imp$' on the right-hand sides denote binary join, least element, and Heyting implication in the Heyting algebra $\trip(\sort{\vec x})$.
+The augmented language satisfies the \emph{Weakening}, \emph{Substitution}, and \emph{Congruence Lemmas}~\ref{lem:weak}, \ref{lem:subs} and \ref{lem:cong} without modification, and the \emph{Soundness Theorem}~\ref{thm:sound} for the set of rules in Table~\ref{table:reg-rules} and the following rules for the new connectives.
+Finally, to account for the power objects in triposes we could extend the language by a higher order term former for subset comprehension, or alternatively express comprehension as an axiom scheme~\cite[Axiom~4.1]{pitts2002}.
+We don't need this here\,---\,our only use of internal language for triposes is in the proof of Theorem~\ref{thm:enough-fib-cofib} and there the first order language is sufficient. \end{blank}

-A syntactic account of the power objects would amount to a \emph{higher order} internal logic, but we don't need this here. \end{remark}